 Regularly reviewing and adjusting rates

 One very important part of managing a business efficiently is regularly reviewing and adjusting rates.
-This basic procedure improves the billing practices, increases billing accuracy, etc.
+This basic procedure improves billing practices and increases billing accuracy.

 Effective tracking of attendance improves productivity and helps the business focus more on work that makes money as opposed to other overheads.